werbicki/werbicki.github.io/_posts/2018-12-29-icu-ubidi-utext-enhancements.markdown

 The information in this post is relevant to ICU 63.1.

+A Ticket has been submitted to correspond to this post: [ICU-20361](https://unicode-org.atlassian.net/browse/ICU-20361 "ICU-20361") UBiDi and UText Enhancements Roll-up

 This work should cover the following tickets:
 * [ICU-5544](https://unicode-org.atlassian.net/browse/ICU-5544 "ICU-5544") RFE: Add UText support to bidi APIs
 * [ICU-6861](https://unicode-org.atlassian.net/browse/ICU-6861 "ICU-6861") UText, handling of errors on open()